bizfish/tag-a-meal-app/README.md

 ## Support

-For support, please open an issue on the GitHub repository or contact the development team.
+For support, please open an issue on the GitHub repository.

-## Changelog

-### v1.0.0
-- Initial release
-- User authentication and profiles
-- Recipe CRUD operations
-- Image upload and management
-- Search and filtering
-- Unit conversion
-- Tagging system
-- Rating and review system
-- Responsive design